• Genre: First Person, Puzzle, Thriller

 • Team Size: 9 (3 Designers)

-After refusing to pay your debt to the devil, the demon Mammon is tasked with banishing your soul to the Balaam manor.
+After refusing to pay your debt to the devil, the demon Mammon banish your soul to the Balaam manor.

 However, you soon realize you're not alone.